encode/starlette/README.md

 * `content` - A string or bytestring.
 * `status_code` - An integer HTTP status code.
-* `headers` - A dictionary of strings or list of pairs of strings.
+* `headers` - A dictionary of strings.
-* `media_type` - A string giving the content type.
+* `media_type` - A string giving the media type. eg. "text/html"

-Starlette will automatically include a content-length header.
-It will also set the content-type header, including a charset for text types.
+Starlette will automatically include a Content-Length header.
+It will also include a Content-Type header, based on the media_type and appending a charset for text types.

 Once you've instantiated a response, you can send it by calling it as an ASGI application instance.